Flag varieties, toric varieties, and suspensions: three instances of infinite transitivity

-{\it Step 1}.
-Acting with $G_u$ we can replace the original $m$-tuple by another one such that $v_i\neq 0$ $\forall i=1,\ldots,m$.
-Indeed, the polynomial in $t$ where $f^{(d)}(x)$ is a nonzero constant, is non-constant provided that either $f'(x)\neq 0$ or $u\ne 0$.
-Since the point $Q_s\in X$ is smooth the equalities $u_s=0,\,v_s=0,\,f'(x_s)=0$ cannot hold simultaneously.
-Hence acting by (\ref{type-v}) with $q=z$ and a general $t$ does change the coordinate $v_s=0$, while keeping nonzero those $v_i$ that were already nonzero.
+is non-constant.
+Since the point $Q_s\in X$ is smooth, the equalities $u_s=0,\,v_s=0,\,f'(x_s)=0$ cannot hold simultaneously.
+Hence acting by an automorphism (\ref{type-v}) with $q=z$ and a general~$t$ does change the coordinate $v_s=0$, while keeping nonzero those $v_i$ that were already nonzero.
 Now the claim follows.